My Account

 What nourishing things can I do when tensions run high?

 Whether you engage in political debate online, at dinner, or somewhere in-between, there are a handful of practices and insights you can consider to maintain a sense of peace or at least to make peace possible.
-Consider the following during your next political debate:
+Consider the following during your next political debate or difficult conversation.

 Remember that we share our humanity